 So now you know what tools can help you monitor your graphics card temperature, but numbers on a screen mean nothing without context.
 How hot should your graphics card run?

 There’s no easy answer; it varies from GPU to GPU.
 Google is your friend.
 Most modern chips can run at temperatures in the mid-90 degrees Celsius, though, and you’ll often see them hit those temperatures in gaming laptops.
 In desktops, however, a graphics card running at 90-plus degrees is screaming for help.
-In single-GPU systems with decent airflow, your graphics card temperatures shouldn’t wander above the 80-degree range.
+In single-GPU systems with decent airflow, your graphics card temperatures shouldn’t wander above the 80-degree range unless you’re using a model with a single blower-style cooler, or an exceptionally powerful GPU.
 Custom graphics cards with multiple fans often hover in the 60s and 70s, even under full load, and water-cooled GPUs can run even cooler.

 If your graphics card was released in the last five years and runs hotter than 90 degrees Celsius, or you’ve observed a steep incline in your GPU temperature over several weeks or months of monitoring it, consider taking steps to help cool it down.

 If your graphics card temperature runs hot, there’s not much you can do to improve it aside from paying for hardware upgrades.
 But before you invest more money into lowering your GPU temperature, make sure that you really need to.
 Again: Graphics chips are designed to handle hot temperatures.
 If your PC isn’t shutting down in the middle of intense gaming or video editing sessions, you probably don’t have much to worry about.